capital-G/supercollider-wiki/Dev-Team-Meeting-Minutes.md

 Members present: Brian H, Josh P, James S, Tejaswi P, Patrick D

-SC symposium - discussed who is going and informal travel plans GSOC - weren't able to find a second mentor, won't be doing it this year General progress update
+SC symposium - discussed who is going and informal travel plans

+GSOC - weren't able to find a second mentor, won't be doing it this year

+General progress update
-Brian - busy in other projects lately
+- Brian - busy in other projects lately, planning to get back to reviews this week
-Josh - busy in other projects lately, suggested releasing 3.11 beta soon Patrick - worked on updating pull requests -- wants to merge #3814, #4761 James - busy with other projects lately, planning to review some PRs Tejaswi - just changed build environments, interested in reviewing PRs, added to Reviewers GitHub team
+- Josh - busy in other projects lately, suggested releasing 3.11 beta soon
+- Patrick - worked on updating pull requests -- wants to merge #3814, #4761
+- James - busy with other projects lately, planning to review some PRs
+- Tejaswi - just changed build environments, interested in reviewing PRs, added to Reviewers GitHub team

 3.11 beta release - planned for Feb 16 - Josh will handle